-Undistributed earnings of foreign subsidiaries that are deemed to be permanently invested amount to \$2,893.1 million at December 31, 2021.
-Undistributed earnings of foreign subsidiaries as of December 31, 2021 is subject to certain taxes upon repatriation, primarily where foreign withholding taxes apply.
+Undistributed earnings of foreign subsidiaries that are deemed to be permanently invested amount to \$2,712.8 million at December 31, 2022.
+In addition to the one-time transition tax imposed on all accumulated foreign undistributed earnings through December 31, 2017, undistributed earnings of foreign subsidiaries as of December 31, 2022 is subject to certain taxes upon repatriation, primarily where foreign withholding taxes apply.
 We assert indefinite reinvestment related to investments in foreign subsidiaries.
 It is not practicable to calculate the unrecognized deferred tax liability on undistributed foreign earnings due to the complexity of the hypothetical calculation.

-At December 31, 2021, we had federal net operating loss carryforwards of \$20.9 million that primarily expire in 2037 and state net operating loss carryforwards of \$158.9 million that expire at various times through 2037.
-In addition, we had foreign net operating loss carryforwards of \$627.0 million, which predominantly have indefinite expirations.
+At December 31, 2022, we had federal net operating loss carryforwards of \$25.1 million that primarily expire in 2040 and state net operating loss carryforwards of \$193.5 million that expire at various times through 2040.
+In addition, we had foreign net operating loss carryforwards of \$621.0 million, which predominantly have indefinite expirations.
+The increase in U.S. Federal and State net operating losses is related to the 2021 acquisition of Masterflex.